Directed By: Roger Donaldson

 Trivia: This was the fFirst film to be screened at the White House by newly-elected President George W. Bush and his wife, Laura, a screening also attended by several members of the Kennedy family.

-Years ago, I read an excellent book titled Robert Kennedy: In His Own Words, which featured a series of interviews with the former Attorney General in which he talked, frankly, about everything from his tense relationship with FBI Chief J. Edgar Hoover to the events of Nov.
-22, 1963, when his brother, President John F. Kennedy, was assassinated in Dallas, Texas.
-Intended as an oral history of the Kennedy Administration, RFK also discussed, at length, the Cuban Missile Crisis, a 13-dsy standoff that began when a U.S. spy plane detected several Soviet nuclear missile sites under construction on the nearby island of Cuba.
-Thirteen Days, a 2000 movie directed by Roger Donaldson, takes a closer look at this crisis, and in so doing reveals just how close we came to an all-out nuclear war.
+Intended as an oral history of the Kennedy Administration, RFK also discussed, at length, the Cuban Missile Crisis, a 13-dsy standoff that started when a U.S. spy plane detected the construction of several Soviet nuclear missile sites on the nearby island of Cuba.
+Thirteen Days, a 2000 movie directed by Roger Donaldson, takes an even closer look at this showdown, and in so doing reveals just how close the world came to all-out nuclear war.

 Kenny O’Donnell (Kevin Costner), a longtime friend and confidant of Pres.
-John F. Kennedy (Bruce Greenwood) and Attorney General Robert Kennedy (Steven Culp), works as a special Secretary to the President, a position that gives him access to many top-level meetings.
-In October of 1962, President Kennedy and his cabinet, along with the country’s top military leaders, learn that the Soviet Union is building several short-range nuclear missile sites in Cuba, which, when operational, will give them the ability to attack almost anywhere in the Continental United States.
-Agreeing they cannot allow these bases to exist so close to U.S. soil, Kennedy and his advisors discuss several options.
-The military, led by Army Gen. Maxwell Taylor (Bill Smitrovich) and Air Force Gen. Curtis LeMay (Kevin Conway), recommend invading Cuba, while others in the organization favor more diplomatic solutions, including a naval blockade of the island, which would prevent all future shipments of weapons.
-But with time running out before the missiles are fully operational, President Kennedy must quickly decide on a course of action, or risk exposing the United States to the possibility of nuclear annihilation.
+John F. Kennedy (Bruce Greenwood) and Attorney General Robert Kennedy (Steven Culp), works as a special Secretary to the President, a position that gives him access to top-level meetings.
+In October of 1962, President Kennedy and his cabinet, along with the country’s military leaders, learn that the Soviet Union is building short-range nuclear missile sites in Cuba, which, when operational, would give them the ability to attack the Continental United States.

 No comments: